ThomasBurleson/thomasburleson/README.md

-I am a **Principal Architect** and **Engineering Coach** specializing in _Web_ solutions/technologies.
-For the last 20 years, I have helped teams develop and deliver commercial FE software solutions around the world.
-I describe myself as a:
+Thomas Burleson is a **Principal Architect** and **Engineering Coach** specializing in _Web_ solutions/technologies.
+For the last 20 years, he has helped teams develop and deliver commercial FE software solutions around the world.
+Self-described as a:

 * Architect who codes
 * Coach who creates content